OKAYNIRAJ/WEB-DEVELOPMENT-INTERNSHIP--2/README.md

 # WEB-DEVELOPMENT-INTERNSHIP--2
 SECOND TASK OF INTERNSHIP
-CREATING A TEMPERATURE COVERTER USING HTML CSS JS here i have added entire code instead of reference links in HTML itself
+CREATING A TEMPERATURE COVERTER USING HTML CSS JS here i have added entire code instead of reference links in HTML itself.